By Victoria Lavelle

 In short, the new guidelines do little to protect a victim’s right to be treated fairly on a college campus after reporting a sexual assault.
 The accused are now permitted to remain actively enrolled in college, and campus authorities can drag their feet resolving matters until after the accused have graduated.

-This puts victims into an uncomfortable and vulnerable postion, likely aimed to discourage them from coming forward to start.
-The result may be fewer sexual assault complaints annually, but it’s hardly a solution to combat this epidemic that plagues our nations college youth.
+This puts victims of sexual assault into a vulnerable position and it is likely to discourage them from coming forward to report sexual violence.
+The result may be fewer sexual assault complaints annually, but unreported cases will increase.
+That’s hardly a solution to combat the epidemic that plagues our nations college youth.

-Additionally, it permits colleges to return to the days of prioritizing and preserving a college’s reputation over the students victimized by sexual assault.
+Additionally, it makes way for colleges to return to the days of prioritizing a college’s reputation over students victimized by sexual assault.

-Though legislation prevention is not a blanket solution to campus sexual violence, it was a step in the right direction to help reduce the staggering number of students who fall prey to rape and non-consensual sexual advancements each year.
+Though Obama’s legislation was not a blanket solution to prevent campus sexual misconduct, it was a step in the right direction to help reduce the staggering number of students who fell prey to rape and non-consensual sexual advancements each year.

-Meanwhile, the Trump administration pushes forward on what appears to be a relentless mission to dismantle the equal rights legacy of Obama, without any goal to lower sexual misconduct on college campuses.
+Meanwhile, the Trump administration pushes forward on what appears to be a relentless mission to dismantle the protections and rights of Obama legacy, without any goal to combat the sexual misconduct epidemic plaguing the nation’s college campuses.

 In America, we elect our presidents with the hope they will do their best to protect us and represent the very best in us.
-Trump has perpetuated some of the most disrespectful and disgraceful behaviors towards women, including publicly shaming alleged victims of his own sexual misconduct.
+Trump has perpetuated some of the most disrespectful and abhorrent behaviors towards women, including publicly shaming alleged victims of his own sexual disobediences.